Cavity Wall Insulation Grants are also available from the Great British Insulation Scheme. Click HERE to apply.

 You can also check the EPC (Energy Performance Certificate) for your home HERE for England and Wales and HERE for Scotland to see whether it recommends that cavity wall insulation has been installed or not.

-In addition to Cavity Wall Insulation Grants, you may also qualify for a Loft Insulation Grant.
+In addition, you may also qualify for a Loft Insulation Grant.

 Cavity Wall Insulation Grants FAQs